berangerthomas/StellaScript/README.md

 *Figure 2: Word Error Rate (WER) versus processing time for various Whisper models in French, English, Spanish, and German.*

+### Transcription Quality and Optimization

+StellaScript is designed to produce transcriptions with a low error rate.
+The tool implements several techniques to reduce errors, such as voice activity detection and optimized decoding parameters.
+The technical details of these methods are available in the [**documentation**](https://berangerthomas.github.io/StellaScript/concepts/quality.html).

+Here is a summary of the key optimization strategies:

+-   **Voice Activity Detection (VAD)**: The system uses a VAD model (`Silero-VAD`) to identify speech segments.
+This process removes silences and non-speech noise, which can lead to transcription errors, including model hallucinations.
+The use of VAD is a common method for improving transcription quality by pre-processing the audio.

+-   **Noise Reduction**: For noisy environments, StellaScript integrates neural network-based denoisers such as **`Demucs`**.
+This model separates speech from background noise to improve audio clarity before transcription.

+-   **Decoding Parameters**: The tool is configured with selected decoding parameters (e.g., `beam_size=5`, `temperature=0.0`) intended to favor coherent and plausible output from the Whisper model.

+-   **Hallucination Prevention**: In addition to silence padding, StellaScript includes mechanisms to mitigate hallucinations, such as setting thresholds on the model's log probability and compression ratio, which can indicate low-quality transcriptions.

 Based on the performance data, here are some model selection recommendations for specific languages:

 -   **French**: `large-v3` is recommended for the highest accuracy.